Learn more about Jamie Lloyd before seeing 'The Tempest' or 'Much Ado About Nothing'

 Sunset Boulevard, Savoy Theatre, 2023

 Another Lloyd Webber show brought bang up to date in this revelatory revival.
 It starred former Pussycat Dolls singer Nicole Scherzinger as Norma Desmond and featured the best possible use of Lloyd’s thoughtful facility with onstage cameras.
 Scherzinger and Tom Francis (as Joe Gillis) both won Oliviers, as did the show, in a massive sweep.
-Sunset Boulevard begins previews at the St James Theatre, on Broadway, on 28 September.
+Sunset Boulevard is currently playing on Broadway.

 Romeo & Juliet, Duke of York’s Theatre, 2024

-Lloyd’s latest West End smash is his moody, meditative take on Shakespeare’s teen tragedy.
-Spider-Man star Tom Holland and incredible new talent Francesca Amewudah-Rivers play the achingly young lovers, and there’s brilliant support from Freema Agyeman, Michael Balogun, Nima Taleghani, and more.
+Lloyd’s moody, meditative take on Shakespeare’s teen tragedy featured Spider-Man star Tom Holland and incredible new talent Francesca Amewudah-Rivers as the achingly young lovers.
+There was also brilliant support from Freema Agyeman, Michael Balogun, Nima Taleghani, and more.
 Surely Broadway beckons…

 Production photo credits: Sara Krulwich, Marc Brenner, Emilio Madrid